Pyroxenium/Basalt/docs/objects/Frame.md

 --[[
-Here we create the sidebar, on focus it should change the position to parent.w - (self.w-1) which "opens the frame" when the focus gets lost we simply change the position to "parent.w" As you can see we add :setZIndex(25) - this makes sure the sidebar frame is always more important than our normal sub frames.
+Here we create the sidebar, on focus it should change the position to parent.w - (self.w-1) which "opens the frame" when the focus gets lost we simply change the position to "{parent.w}" As you can see we add :setZIndex(25) - this makes sure the sidebar frame is always more important than our normal sub frames.
 :setScrollable just makes the sidebar frame scrollable (in case you're adding more frames) ]]